 I think I’m procrastinating because I hate writing.
 I mean, I like writing when I get to be creative or just telling a story, but writing how-to scripts blows.
 Hard.

 So here I am, one more day before I leave for New Jersey to start filming, and I’ve completed 16 scripts.
 I want so badly to cancel my flight and say, “fuck this!”

 Changing the Script Writing Process

-I’ve been writing just as much, but I’m more focused on getting all the shots needed to illustrate the steps in each lesson.
-That way, I can write more detailed scripts and record a voiceover in my air conditioned office back in Colorado.
+I’ve been writing, but I’m more focused on getting all the shots needed to illustrate the steps in each lesson.
+That way, I can write more detailed scripts and record a voiceover in my air-conditioned office back in Colorado.